-Entering freshman will be required to complete LoanEntrance Counseling, Annual Student Loan Acknowledgment, and the Master Promissory Note (MPN).
-This is an online process at www.studentaid.org.
-Information regarding this process is included with the Award Notification.
+Entering freshman or a first-time borrower will be required to complete Loan Entrance Counseling, the Annual Student Loan Acknowledgment, and the Master Promissory Note (MPN) are an online process located at www.studentaid.org.
+A link is provided on the student's Gateway homepage under financial aid documents.